midibody/midi-body/README.md

 midi-body
 =========

-Play music with ypur body
+Play music with your body